 We now have kid-friendly, low-dose, digital x-ray equipment.
 We employ x-ray specialists and cast technicians.

 Your child will receive exceptional medical care and unmatched personal attention at POASA.
-Our medical assistants will follow your child’s case to help keep you informed about his or her condition and treatment.
+Our medical assistants will follow your child’s case to keep you informed about his or her condition and treatment.

-Appointments are usually scheduled 20 minutes apart and our office is open from 8:30 a.m. to 5:30 p.m.
+Appointments are scheduled 20 minutes apart, and our office is open from 8:30 a.m. to 5:30 p.m.
 Monday through Friday.
 All appointments are made via telephone.
 Please call our appointment schedulers at 210-692-1613 and select option 2.
 We answer with a live person, and we try to answer by the second ring.

-You should understand your insurance company’s co-pay and deductible requirements prior to scheduling an appointment.
+Please know your insurance company’s co-pay and deductible requirements prior to scheduling an appointment.

 Forms may be downloaded and brought into the office signed, or they may be signed at the office.
 Please arrive early to your appointment to complete the forms prior to being seen.
 All forms can be found under Patient Forms, in English and Spanish.